Vagr9K/gatsby-advanced-starter/README.md

   disqusShortname: "https-vagr9k-github-io-gatsby-advanced-starter", // Disqus shortname.
   dateFromFormat: "YYYY-MM-DD", // Date format used in the frontmatter.
   dateFormat: "DD/MM/YYYY", // Date format for display.
   postsPerPage: 4, // Amount of posts displayed per listing page.
+Set to zero to disable paging.
+See the "Pagination" section.
   userName: "Advanced User", // Username to display in the author segment.
   userEmail: "AdvancedUser@example.com", // Email used for RSS feed's author segment
   userTwitter: "", // Optionally renders "Follow Me" in the UserInfo segment.